-- further delegated to the senior administrative officers of the University: the Deputy Vice-Chancellor; Executive Deans; Pro-Vice-Chancellors; Heads of Service; the Director of Estates and Facilities, and Heads of Schools/Institutes.
-In addition, all University managers and supervisors have duties as the 'Responsible Person' to the extent to which they have control of the buildings, and the activities operating within them. - 7.1.3 All University employees have a duty to observe and comply with the University Fire Risk Management Policy and are responsible for the behaviour and safe evacuation of their visitors, whilst on the University premises. - 7.1.4 This Fire Risk Management Policy identifies the responsibilities and procedures (in relation to fire safety) that all parties must understand and undertake to ensure fire safety in their areas of responsibility is sufficiently managed. - 8.
+7.2.1 Executive responsibility for fire safety lies with the Vice-Chancellor (VC) who is deemed to be the principal 'Responsible Person' for the University, as identified in the Regulatory Reform (Fire Safety) Order 2005.
+These duties are further delegated to the senior administrative officers of the University: the Deputy Vice-Chancellor; Executive Deans; Pro-Vice-Chancellors; Heads of Service; the Director of Estates and Facilities, and Heads of Schools/ Institutes.
+In addition, all University managers and supervisors have duties as the 'Responsible Person' to the extent to which they have control of the buildings, and the activities operating within them.

+7.3 Staff

+7.3.1 All University employees have a duty to observe and comply with the University Fire Risk Management Policy and are responsible for the behaviour and safe evacuation of their visitors, whilst on the University premises.

+7.4 Fire Risk Management Policy

+- 7.4.1 This Fire Risk Management Policy identifies the responsibilities and procedures (in relation to fire safety) that all parties must understand and undertake to ensure fire safety in their areas of responsibility is sufficiently managed. - 8.
 Roles and Responsibilities